ncp38/cs142-s25/projects/proj2/index.md

   Try writing this function:

   `boolean spreadMarked(int[][] board)`: This function should "spread" any negative numbers s in the board to their upper, lower, left, and right neighbors, if those neighbors have the same number as the negative number in question.
 This sounds harder than it is.
 To do this, use a standard nested-for loop to iterate through the board.
-Whenever you find a negative number, first check to see if any of the four neighbors have the positive version of that number in them.
+First check to see if any of the four neighbors have the positive version of that number in them.
 If they do, overwrite the neighbor with the negative number.
 I suggest having this function return `true` whenever at least one cell was changed; that way you can call this function repeatedly until it returns `false`